 What Are the Health Benefits of Stinging Nettle?

 Although a lot of people are scared of the stinging nettle because of how it burns when it touches the skin, the flowering plant also boasts of some health benefits that make it more likable:

 According to studies, stinging nettle may help reduce inflammation by decreasing the production of multiple inflammatory hormones.
 This is also why herbal medicine is used for treating arthritis (3).

 - It contains a variety of essential nutrients.

-The leaves and roots of stinging nettle contain vitamins A, C and K, calcium, potassium, sodium, linoleic acid, beta-carotene, and all of the essential amino acids.
+The leaves and roots of stinging nettle contain vitamins A, C, and K, calcium, potassium, sodium, linoleic acid, beta-carotene, and all essential amino acids.
 It also has antioxidants that help promote overall wellness (4).